plomino/PlominoDoc/docs/build.rst

 ``frmBook``).
 It is a technical identifier, so use basic characters and numbers only (blank space and special characters are forbidden).

-In the *Title* field, enter the form label, which will be displayed to the users (for instance: ``Book description``.
+In the :guilabel:`Title` field, enter the form label, which will be displayed to the users (for instance: ``Book description``.

 .. image:: images/m34f61fc7.png